containerscrew/aws-sso-rs/README.md

 # About

+> [!NOTE]
+> Is this necessary in Rust?
+I don't think so.
+In Python, it could be 40/50 lines of code.
+It's definitely more fun.

 This is the tool I use every day to obtain local credentials (`~/.aws/credentials`) for all the accounts I have access in my company’s AWS organization.
 We have AWS SSO configured with Google Workspaces.
 So, through a browser authenticated with my Google Gmail account, I authenticate via AWS SSO.